 Getting a software engineering job goes beyond just interviewing well.
 To even get the interview, you need to ensure your resume's solid, you have a referral in, and you can make a good impression.
 Not all of this is intuitive, so we ensure that those lessons are also included.

-Full Java support will be available in August 2020.
-We are targeting full Go and Ruby support by end of Q3 2020.
+We are targeting full C#, Go, and Ruby support by end of Q3 2020.

 We have found that the one-problem-a-day approach to preparation is a good cadence.
 Most people will start studying for their interviews roughly 1-3 months out, which ensures that about 30-90 problems are seen.
 We recommend going through How to Prepare for a Technical Interview for our thoughts.